Square789/PydayNightFunkin/README.md

   - *Cython* ([Homepage](https://cython.org/))
   - *opengl-registry* ([Github](https://github.com/moderngl/opengl-registry))

+## Why would you want this?
+ A good question!
+The answer is: You probably don't!
+Here's some pros and cons:
+### Pros
+ - **Starts quickly**; Changes to Python files are visible far more quickly than changes made to Haxe as Python bytecode typically beats html5/hxcpp compilation times.
+ - **Significantly cleaner code** than most engines i have seen so far due to an attempt at documentation and logically separating stages instead of mashing them together into a 5000 line long PlayState file.
+### Cons
+ - **Runs slowly**; due to Python's interpreted nature, PNF runs ~20-50 times slower than FNF's compiled C++ code and ~1-4 times as slow as html5 builds, though this is still fast enough to not scrape the fabled 16ms 60FPS ceiling.
+ - **Does not run in a web browser**; The OpenGL variants are quite different from what i get, and Pyglet does not target anything else than desktop.
+   - There have been experiments, but those will definitely remain experiments for the foreseeable future.
+ - This is a **complete hobby project** that's still in development and rapidly breaks stuff.
+ - **Still lacks many many features** such as: Save data, asset cache clearing, scene transitions, a loading screen, options, a chart editor, any kind of comprehensive modding frontend, an accuracy system and tightly timed input detection that doesn't risk lagging behind by up to 16ms.

+## Boring!
+Show me a video!
+ Soon™

 ## How to run?
  I'm honored you want to try this out, because there's really nothing revolutionary in here.
  Anyways: